commandus/tlns/README.md

 Tiny LoRaWAN Network Server

-The goal of the project is to make a network server running on the ESP32 board.
+The goal of the project is to make a network server runningUplink on the ESP32 board.

 The working release of [https://github.com/commandus/lorawan-network-server](https://github.com/commandus/lorawan-network-server) runs on Raspberry.
 This requires much more resources.